 Open Source MDM, which is short for mobile device management, is primarily a service that allows IT administrators of an organization to remotely manage, control, and enroll all the devices extended to the employees for work purposes.

 With an MDM solution, IT teams can seamlessly secure and manage a host of users including smartphones, laptops, desktops, and tablets.
 For implementing an MDM solution, companies require a third-party product that offers management features.

 For companies that are considering using one, the MDM market offers a myriad of vendors that enable effective device management in a business ecosystem.

 The global economy has been fluctuating after being affected by the pandemic.
 Resultantly, organizations had to shift their budget, mostly towards the downslide.
-According to Gartner¹, IT budget was cut by $300 billion by the end of 2020.
+According to Gartner¹, the IT budget was cut by $300 billion by the end of 2020.